Black milk snake

 Lampropeltis triangulum gaigeae, commonly known as the black milk snake, is a non-venomous subspecies of milk snake.
 It is the largest known milk snake subspecies.
 Black milk snakes are found in the mountains of Costa Rica and Panama.

 Description

 Hatchling black milk snakes are between 12 and 16 inches in length.
 They are red, black, and white or yellow as hatchlings.
-When they are between 6 and 10 months of age, the black milk snakes will begin to change colors, and start to turn black as they grow to adulthood.
+When they are between 6 and 10 months of age, the black milk snakes undergo an ontogenetic colour change; Melanogenesis (production of the melanin pigments; often produced by cells called melanocytes), which gives these snakes a darker shade as they grow to adulthood, and eventually turns them pure black once 2.5–3 years old, hence their name.
 Adult black milk snakes average between 48 and 76 inches (4 feet – 6 feet 4 inches), but some have been known to grow up to 7 feet in length.

+Taxonomy

+Black milk snakes were first described by Emmett Reid Dunn, in 1937,based on specimens collected in 1923 at Boquete, Chiriquí, Panama by Helen and Charles Gaige, for whom the subspecies was named.
+Dunn originally described the species as gaigae, but it was later changed to gigeae to properly reflect Gaige's name while conforming to taxonomic naming rules.
+It is unclear who created the common name "black milk snake", but it is seen in reptilian literature in the late 20th century.

 Geographic range

 Black milk snakes are native to Costa Rica and Panama.
 They typically live in the wet, high mountain cloud forests at elevations between 5,000 and 7,400 feet in Costa Rica, and between 4,300–6,500 feet in Panama.
+Unlike many cloud forest dwelling snakes, Black milk snakes are semi-fossorial and primarily found hiding under logs and rocks, or buried 1-4 inches under the ground.

 Diet

-Black milk snakes typically eat mice, reptiles, amphibians, invertebrates, reptile eggs, birds, and bird eggs in the wild.
+Black milk snakes are opportunistic hunters, but typically eat mice, reptiles, amphibians, invertebrates, reptile eggs, birds, and bird eggs in the wild.